goanpeca/ATE.org/README.md

 ![Plugin-System](docs/ATE.org/Plugin-System.png)

 Note: It is very well possible to make a `test program` without a physical instrument!
 (Think: Part Averaging Test - `PAT`)

-# Description

-`ATE.org` is a tester/instrument **agnostic** framework.
-This means that the system is **not** build around a a specific instrument (let's consider an ATE tester for a moment as a super instrument😋), it rather focuses on organizing semiconductor testing (hence the project name: ATE.org) in such a way that all special corner cases have their well known place.
-This enables the users to focus on the **REAL** work : <ins>writing test</ins>.
-The `automotive` semiconductor `sensor` industry probably has the toughest demands when it comes to use- and corner-cases.
-That's why
-`ATE.org` is set up to fully support this industry.
-There thus will be few use- and corner-cases not covered initially, and of course we will give also those a place `ATE.org`!

 ... give me more ...